Data Centers in Tahir

 Natural Disaster Risk

-Armenia has a Low overall risk profile, with an INFORM Risk score of 3.1 out of 10 as of September 2025.
-While the general hazard level is low, businesses should engineer infrastructure to account for specific regional threats.
+The region maintains a Low risk profile with an overall score of 3.1 out of 10 as of September 2025.
+The infrastructure is built to withstand local environmental conditions.